RenderToolbox/mexximp/mPath/README.md

 ### Query Example
 Inspired by XPath and JSONPath, mPath can also express queries.

 An mPath query iterates the elements of an array, applies a sub-path and a criterion function to each element of the array, and picks the element with the maximum criterion value.
-It returns the path to this winning element.
+It returns the array idex of this winning element.

 Here's an example.
 We want to know which element of the "baz" field of `s`  has the greatest absolute value under its "quack" field.
 The path looks like this:
 ```